Code-Institute-Submissions/francisillingworth-milestone-project-1/README.md

 ### Content

-All content was written by myself with the exception of the biographies of the team members on team.html
+All content was written by myself with the exception of the biographies of the team members on team.html, these were provided by Helen Mason of Freewheelin.

 ### Media